Checking under the hood of the Powers protocol engine.

 Roles and laws can only be assigned and revoked through the execute function of the protocol itself.

-The same holds for labelling roles numbers.
+The same holds for labeling roles numbers.

 All actions, may they be subject to a vote or not, are executed via Powers' execute function in reference to a law.